portablejim/imagefmt/README.md

 | tga    | 8-bit non-paletted | 8-bit non-paletted                |
 | jpeg   | baseline           | nope                              |

+If you copy the file, the use is as follows:
 ```Rust
 #![feature(core, step_by, rustc_private)]